lmzh123/CarND-LaneLines-P1/report.md

 ![](https://latex.codecogs.com/gif.latex?m%20%3D%20%5Cfrac%7By_%7B2%7D-y_%7B1%7D%7D%7Bx_%7B2%7D-x_%7B1%7D%7D)

- Once the left and right lines are grouped the average of such lines are obtained using the function `np.average()`, this average line's equation is calculated using the `np.polyfit()` equation making it possible to extrapolate this mean line to the same extents of the region of interest used before.
+ Once the left and right lines are grouped the average of such lines are obtained using the function `np.average()`.
+From there the equations of these lines are calculated using the `np.polyfit()` function.
+Because of this first order equation it is possible to extrapolate this mean line to the same extents of the region of interest used before.

  Hough's lines             |  Mean extrapolated lines :-------------------------:|:-------------------------:
 ![][image8]                |  ![][image9]

+For matters of displaying the thickness of the line drawn is increased to 10.

+### 3. Optional challenge

+Trying to improve the performance of this pipeline with the challenge video a small change was made that even tought was not a complete solution to the problem, it improved the results obtained.
+It can be noticed that the car's bumper can be seen by the camera and that bigger barriers are located at the side of the road

-### 2. Potential shortcomings with your current pipeline
+### 4. Potential shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+This pipeline is highly tuned for this particular setup and as shown by the challenge video it could have problems with the following.

+* This algorithm is not robust enough to handle well when there are other lines in our region of interes besides the lane lines.
+* Rotations or traslations of the camera: It is highly dependant of getting the same kind of images everytime.
+* Light conditions: Edge detection can be a problem depending of the amount of light reflected by the road and also by the shadows that could be seen in or region of interest.

-### 3. Suggest possible improvements to your pipeline
+### 5. Suggest possible improvements to your pipeline

 A possible improvement would be to ...